 Wondering what the best cities in Canada are?
 Look no further, we’ve compiled a list of beautiful Canadian cities.
-Most people think of the great outdoors, national parks, and vast open spaces when picturing Canada, but Canada has some pretty special urban centres.
+Most people think of the great outdoors, national parks, and vast open spaces when picturing Canada, but Canada has some pretty special urban centers.

 Having crisscrossed our home country over the years, we’ve compiled a list of the best cities in Canada to help you decide where to start when planning your Canada trip.